 The finger was clearly on the scale by Debbie Wasserman Schultz…Following the revelations that came out, it really exposed the full extent of the rigging for lack of a better word.

 The important thing is to ensure that this never happens again.
 There was a commission formed at the Democratic Convention that I serve on that is attempting to make reforms to the Democratic Party to ensure that the process next time doesn’t have the same infirmities that it had in 2016.

-In the final part of this series tomorrow, Jeff Weaver answers a fascinating question: Would Bernie Sanders have defeated Donald Trump?We value your comments!
-Please weigh in on our comment section below.
+In the final part of this series tomorrow, Jeff Weaver answers a fascinating question: Would Bernie Sanders have defeated Donald Trump?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com